Lens Trends and Technology

 The Vision Council’s campaign to educate consumers about the variety of lens options and available treatments has grown to include the effects of digital screens and devices on eye health.
 Public relations, special events and consumer media reports are used to generate awareness and drive purchase intent.

-The Vision Council works to educate consumers about the effects of blue light—including digital eye strain—and the eyewear and lens treatment options available to protect the eyes from blue light, glare and other related stressors.
+The Vision Council works to educate consumers about digital eye strain and the eyewear and lens treatment options available to help alleviate symptoms associated with device usage, glare and other related stressors.

 Digital eye strain, a term coined by The Vision Council after extensive research, refers to the eye fatigue that has become increasingly prevalent with the wide spread use of digital devices.
 In keeping up with the concern for this stress and fatigue as well as other symptoms experienced by the general consumer - usually after two or more hours of digital device use – The Vision Council works to educate consumers and members of the press about the impact of digital device use on vision health and the benefits of the latest lens technologies.

-The Vision Council welcomed more than 3,000 visitors at its official sponsored health lounge at South by Southwest (SXSW) – an annual conglomerate of film, interactive media, music and health festivals and conferences in Austin, TX, in mid-March – educating attending consumer media and conference-goers about the harmful side effects of blue light and digital eye strain, as well as the lens technology solutions available.
+The Vision Council welcomed more than 3,000 visitors at its official sponsored health lounge at South by Southwest (SXSW) – an annual conglomerate of film, interactive media, music and health festivals and conferences in Austin, TX, in mid-March – educating attending consumer media and conference-goers about digital eye strain, as well as the lens technology solutions available.

 Titled "The Time Out Lounge: Give Your Eyes a Break with The Vision Council," the lounge – located in the Austin Convention Center and open from March 10 through March 14 – served as a space where attendees could unwind from the conference's many events and panels in a comfortable seating area outfitted with charging stations, as well as select food and beverages.
 The Vision Council staff was on-site engaging with visitors to spread the following messages: